thehyve/transmartApp-doc/source/browse.rst

    In Analyze, free-text searches apply to all tree nodes in the Navigate Terms pane.

+To define a keyword search (any category except Free Text):

 #.
-To define a keyword search (any category except Free Text):

-   1. Select one of the categories in the category dropdown control, or select **All** to search across all categories.
+Select one of the categories in the category dropdown control, or
+    select **All** to search across all categories.
+#.
+Specify part or all of a search keyword in the text field to the
+    right of the category dropdown.

 .. note::
     Gene searches return all matches of the gene, not just results that are statistically significant.

-1. Specify part or all of a search keyword in the text field to the right of the category dropdown.

 When you type at least two characters in the field, tranSMART begins to search within the specified category and lists keywords that begin with